 It’s not the coronavirus that kills people with covid

 It’s not the coronavirus that kills people with covid – it’s the immune system over-reacting against dead virus particles usually, once the viral infection is over, triggering a ‘cytokine storm’ which is like an inflammatory fire out of control.
 That’s when very high doses of both steroids and vitamin C are needed.
-Normally, the adrenal glands, which have a hundred times more vitamin C in them than any other organ, release both the body’s most powerful steroid hormone, cortisol, as well as vitamin C, when in a state of emergency.
-The steroid helps the vitamin C get inside cells and calm down the fire – vitamin C is both anti-inflammatory and antioxidant, mopping up the ‘oxidant’ fumes of the cytokine storm.
+Normally, the adrenal glands, which have a hundred times more vitamin C in them than any other organ, release both the body’s most powerful steroid hormone, Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of…, as well as vitamin C, when in a state of emergency.
+The steroid helps the vitamin C get inside cells and calm down the fire – vitamin C is both anti-inflammatory and Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection…, mopping up the ‘oxidant’ fumes of the cytokine storm.
 Without vitamin C the steroid hormone cortisol can’t work so well.
 That’s why you need both extra vitamin C and steroids to get a patient out of the danger zone.

 Our government should tell us to supplement